JohnMcKechnieGC/Robot-Can-Picker/README.md

 Several 'robots' are tested, including one evolved using a genetic algorithm that displays similar behaviour to that described in the book.

 The following files can be executed directly:
-1. main.py - Evaluates a selection of robots
+ - main.py - Evaluates a selection of robots
-2. test_drive.py - Examine the behaviour of a specific robot
+ - test_drive.py - Examine the behaviour of a specific robot
-3. genetic_algorithm.py - Evolve a robot controller, compatible with LookupTableRobot
+ - optimize_q_learner.py - Find optimal hyperparameters for training the QLearningRobot

-4. optimize_q_learner.py - Find optimal hyperparameters for training the QLearningRobot
+There is also notebook genetic_algorithm.ipynb which evolves a robot controller, compatible with LookupTableRobot.